AlexKalafatelis/Heart-Disease-Prediction/README.md

 The tasks included :

-- Visualization of the data
+- Visualization of the Data
 - Background Analysis
-- Creation of Machine Learning Model (goal was to have >85% accuracy)
+- Creation of Machine Learning Models (goal was to have >85% accuracy)

 <h2> Evaluation </h2>